rahulgopinath/rahulgopinath.github.io/index.md

 and [Prof. Dr. Alex Groce](http://dblp.uni-trier.de/pers/hd/g/Groce:Alex)<br/>
 -->

-My research asks a single question:
+My research primarily on one single question:
 *how much confidence can we justify that a software system will not fail in operation?*

 Failures arrive by two routes.
 Most arrive by chance, through inputs nobody anticipated.
 Some arrive by design, through an adversary searching for precisely the input that breaks you.
-The engineering problem is the same either way — find the inputs that provoke failure, measure whether the search was thorough, and estimate what it missed — which is why the same techniques serve reliability engineering and security.
+The engineering problem is the same either way: find the inputs that provoke failure, measure whether the search was thorough, and estimate what it missed.
+This also means that the same techniques serve both reliability engineering and security.
 Fuzzing is the clearest case:
 it is automated test generation, and it is also how most modern vulnerabilities are found.
-I treat security as the adversarial corner of reliability rather than as a separate discipline, and the work below is organized accordingly.
+I treat security as the adversarial corner of reliability, and the work below is organized accordingly.

 The question is most urgent where failure is expensive.
-In high-consequence software — industrial control, instrumentation, medical devices, critical infrastructure — what matters is not whether testing found bugs, but whether the evidence gathered justifies the confidence being claimed.
+In high-consequence software such as industrial control, instrumentation, medical devices, critical infrastructure, just finding bugs is not enough.
+We also need to have confidence in the reliability of the software, and hence we need to evaluate whether the evidence gathered justifies the confidence being claimed.
 That is a quantitative question, and it is largely unsolved.

 Dependability engineering names four means of getting there: